mattwsheps/seneca-learning-fe-task/README.md

 3. Please implement your solution in React + Typescript.
 You may choose any other tools and technologies as you see appropriate
 4. The component should be reusable & extendable, it should be able to accommodate the question changing from that in the video to eg.:
 	- Q. "What are the ideal conditions inside an office?"
 A. (good pay, bad pay) (lot of meetings, less meetings), (free coffee, expensive coffee), (bear in office, dog in office).

+### Extension Tasks

+1. The order of the questions & answer positions should be randomised
+2. Your solution should be able to accommodate answers with both two and three toggle positions in the answers.
+For example:
+	- Q. "Which are the best sports people & teams?"
+A. (Liverpool, Chelsea, Man Utd), (Serena Williams, Naomi Osaka)
+3. You should make it easy to switch between the active question

 ---
 ## Assumptions